noaeisnkut/second_clothes_project/README.md

 GitHub sees the push event.
 The job filters commits using:

-'if: contains(github.event.head_commit.message, '[dev]')
+if: contains(github.event.head_commit.message, '[dev]')
-Only commits meant for DEV run this workflow.'
+Only commits meant for DEV run this workflow.

 **Step 3: Backend Tests Execute**
 GitHub Actions installs Python dependencies.